Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Conclusion

 \section{Conclusion}

 This paper presented a multimodal, community-aware peer review simulation system that integrates textual and visual understanding through multimodal LLMs, enhances feedback quality via RAG grounded in web-scale OpenReview data, and provides interpretable, actionable revision recommendations to support pre-submission manuscript improvement.
-Experimental results demonstrate the system’s effectiveness in producing comprehensive and expert-aligned reviews, highlighting its potential as a transparent and human-centered tool for scholarly workflows.
-Despite its strong performance, several limitations remain, including the reliance on a limited set of publicly available review data, which restricts adaptation to venues where review data are not released, and the dependence on OCR-based document parsing, which could be improved by incorporating raw LaTeX sources directly.
-Future work is encouraged to build upon the released project, enhancing contextual grounding through dynamic retrieval and incorporating interactive user feedback mechanisms via an LLM-driven dialogue system to maintain alignment with evolving user demands.
+Experimental results demonstrate the system’s effectiveness in producing comprehensive, expert-aligned reviews, highlighting its potential as a transparent, human-centered tool for scholarly workflows.
+Despite its strong performance, several limitations remain, including the reliance on a limited set of publicly available review data and the dependence on OCR-based document parsing, which could be improved by incorporating raw LaTeX sources directly.
+Future work is encouraged to build upon the released project, enhancing contextual grounding through dynamic retrieval and incorporating interactive dialogue communication to maintain alignment with evolving user demands.

+\begin{acks} The work was partially supported by the PolyU Start-up Fund (P0059983), the NSFC/RGC Joint Research Scheme (N\_PolyU5179/25), the National Natural Science Foundation of China (62532002), and the Research Grants Council (Hong Kong) (PolyU25600624). \end{acks}